hortonworks-gallery/ambari-zeppelin-service/README.md

     - HiveServer2 to enable Zeppelin hive interpreter (if Hive is installed)
     - Hive metastore so Spark commands can access Hive tables out of the box (if Hive is installed)
     - Phoenix JDBC connect url to enable Zeppelin Phoenix interpreter (if Hbase is installed).
-  - Offline mode: can manually copy tar to /tmp/zeppelin.tar.gz to allow service to be installed on clusters without internet access
+  - Offline install using local repo

 ##### Limitations: